 Micah was born August 4, 1976, at Wilford Hall, Lackland A.F.B., in San Antonio, to Fred and Peggy Patton Lindstrom.
 He was a 1994 honor graduate of Clyde High School, and a 1998 magna cum laude graduate of Hardin-Simmons University, receiving a bachelor’s degree in math.
 Micah worked for Pasadena ISD at South Houston High School for one year before moving back to Clyde in 1999.
 At the time of his death, he worked as a coach and math teacher at Clyde Junior High School.
 He was a member of First Baptist Church of Clyde and taught the college and career Sunday school class.

 Big Country FCA established the Micah Tate Lindstrom Coach of the Year Award which goes to an area coach who exemplifies the character, integrity, and convictions that Coach Lindstrom lived by.
 Read the announcement here.

 The Micah Tate Lindstrom park bench is located in the Micah Lindstrom park area east of the Clyde Junior High School Cafeteria.
-Click the picture to view a larger picture of the bench and feel free to read an article about the bench here.

 The 2003 football season for Clyde Junior High School and Clyde High School was dedicated to the memory of Micah.
 Every football helmet displayed a decal with a “6:8” on it representing Micah 6:8.